OrIdow6/super-mario-maker-bookmarks-grab/README.md

 Running with a warrior
 -------------------------

-This project is currently broken in warrior.
+This project is currently broken in warrior, due to its having a zstd dependency that is too new for the warrior's Ubuntu image.
 This will hopefully be fixed within the next few months.
 These instructions are outdated.
 Follow the [instructions on the ArchiveTeam wiki](http://archiveteam.org/index.php?title=Warrior) for installing the Warrior, and select the "Voat" project in the Warrior interface.

 Running without a warrior